• Home

 Is engaging local actors the way forward to a more sustainable future?

-Following positive feedback from participants in LDnet’s 2020 series of webinars, we are launching a new series of four webinars in April 2021, in partnership with the RSA, ELARD and AEIDL, on “The Contribution of Community-based Initiatives to the Covid Recovery”‘ with a focus on community-based initiatives for sustainable development.
+Following positive feedback from participants in LDnet’s 2020 series of webinars, LDnet organised a new series of four webinars in April 2021, in partnership with the RSA, ELARD and AEIDL, on “Recovery through community-led approaches” with a focus on community-based initiatives for sustainable development.

-The webinars will be streamed via Zoom and will follow the same format as last year: through short late afternoon/early evening sessions relying on short/sharp presentations and lively contributions from participants and discussion, to look at how the lessons from local responses and the longer-term changes in the social and economic landscape are reshaping the CLLD-type approaches to local development and post-Covid recovery.
+The webinars were streamed via Zoom and follow the, by now, well established format: through short late afternoon/early evening sessions relying on short/sharp presentations and lively contributions from participants and discussion, to look at how the lessons from local responses and the longer-term changes in the social and economic landscape are reshaping the CLLD-type approaches to local development and post-Covid recovery.

-The full programme comprises 4 webinars, to be held on consecutive Thursdays at 18:00 CEST.
+The full programme comprised 4 sessions, held on consecutive Thursdays at 18:00 CEST.

 1. New opportunities and challenges for local development in a post-Covid world